Cirkus Cirkör's History

 1998: Super Hero Success

-Super Cirkör, Under the mighty Western bridge, opens during Stockholm’s year as the European Capital of Culture.
-Film shown on a giant screen, motorcycles and 30 circus artists require a stage that does not exist in Stockholm.
-We cover the Western Bridge in canvas, build a giant grandstand, park caravans there for the international artist to stay in, and open the best bar that summer!
+Super Cirkör, Under the mighty Western bridge, opened during Stockholm’s year as the European Capital of Culture.
+Film shown on a giant screen, motorcycles, and 30 circus artists require a stage that does not exist in Stockholm.
+We covered the Western Bridge in canvas, built a giant grandstand, parked caravans there for international artists to stay in, and opened the best bar that summer!

 Tightrope walking in a wheelchair